5 Tips to Enhance Black and White Portrait Photography

 To get the best results in your black and white portraits, you should use portrait lenses with a 50-85mm focal length range.
 Most photographers prefer the 85mm range.

-Also, ensure that you choose lenses having a wide aperture having low f-number, like f/2.8 or lower.
+Also, ensure that you choose lenses having a wide aperture and low f-number, like f/2.8 or lower.
 It will create a soft bokeh effect which helps to put more emphasis on the subject and less on the background.

 5 Tips to Get the best black and white portraits